ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/bulk_download.rst

 CSV Bulk Reports
 """"""""""""""""

-To retrieve a CSV report for an owner, execute the query below, and include the Owner to be queried.
+To retrieve a CSV report for an Owner, execute the query below, and include the Owner to be queried.
 The API will return the latest CSV report with a content-type header of "text/csv."
 The report will contain all of the Indicators in that Owner and their Indicator Type.
 It will also include each Indicator’s Threat and Confidence ratings, if set, or null otherwise.

 .. code::

     GET /v2/indicators/bulk/csv?owner=Demo+Customer+Community

-.. note:: In order to retrieve a CSV report for an owner, the owner must have CSV Report publication enabled.
+.. note:: In order to retrieve a CSV report for an Owner, the Owner must have CSV Report publication enabled.

 The example below displays the output from a CSV report: